Best Practices for Ransomware Prevention

 For more data regarding available Vulnerability signatures, please reference ThreatVault 2.0.

-2) To prevent the delivery of malicious payloads, PAN-OS has an Anti-Virus scanning engine which can inspect supported protocols on which viral content most commonly is transferred, including: http, smtp, imap, pop3, ftp, and smb.
+2) To prevent the delivery of malicious payloads, PAN-OS has an Anti-Virus scanning engine that can inspect supported protocols on which viral content most commonly is transferred, including HTTP, SMTP, IMAP, POP3, FTP, and SMB.
 Ensuring an Anti-Virus profile with preventative action is assigned to any Security rule which permits traffic that is commonly targeted (Web browsing to the internet, and email access for example) should ideally have an Anti-Virus profile assigned to it with preventative actions configured for both the Action and Wildfire-Action column for protocols on which it is supported.
 (See the Prevention - Dynamic Updates section for details on what the difference is).
-(Antivirus Profiles)

 4) Use the File Blocking functionality of the PAN-OS appliance.
-PAN-OS is capable of identifying supported file types in data streams and taking action depending on how you have them configured.
+PAN-OS can identify supported file types in data streams and take action depending on how you have them configured.
 One common tactic of ransomware (and malware authors in general) is to stand up new infrastructure for delivery, use it for a short amount of time, and then retire it.
-This prevents reputational based filtering, as by the time security vendors can classify infrastructure as known malicious, clever threat actors have retired it and are operating elsewhere.
+This prevents reputational-based filtering, as by the time security vendors can classify infrastructure as known malicious, clever threat actors have retired it and are operating elsewhere.
 One solution to this is to combine File Blocking of common malicious payload types (such as Flash, PDF, Executable, and Office documents) with a security rule with the Service/URL Category set to "Unknown" and the destination being the public internet.
-This effectively prevents transfer of common payload types regardless of AV detection simply because your PAN-OS device does not know the source of the file.
+This effectively prevents the transfer of common payload types regardless of AV detection simply because your PAN-OS device does not know the source of the file.

 Additionally, it may also be relevant to consider blocking certain file types over SMTP, since a significant portion of Ransomware campaigns leverage phishing emails with malicious attachments as an infection vector.